galihap76/collector/README.md

 # Collector
-Collector is a tool for osint (open source intelligence) i build this tool for myself and for you if you want use this tool.
-Collector has been updated but i keep develop this tool to add some features again.
+Collector is a tool OSINT (open source intelligence) and information gathering.
+I build this tool for myself and for you if you want use this tool i keep develop this tool to add some features again.

 # Tested On
 - Windows